briansimiyuj/doctor-appointment-app/README.md

           a.
 Set the appointment to cancel state to the appointment parameter
           b.
 Set the modal visibility state to true

+        3. Create a function to close the modal

+          a.
+Set the appointment to cancel state to null
+          b.
+Set the modal visibility state to false

     ### Modal Context